ocean90/vine-embed/README.md

 And that was about your part.
 Easy, isn't it?

 #### What does the plugin?
-The plugin will fetch your links of your music and will convert it to a sexy Spotify Play Button.
+The plugin will fetch your links of your music and will convert it to a sexy video player.

 #### Some usage examples
 To embed a simple vide just embed a link like this: